 Product Management jobs are having more significance as time progresses.
 It has been more than three years since the scarcity of PM jobs has outnumbered Software Engineer jobs.
 A typical salary of a PM ranges between $60k to $200k.
 The traditional procedure of hiring an employee of only a tech background is obsolete.
 In the upcoming days, the position of a Product Manager will be even more significant.

 The Product Management Role is considered one of the most crucial positions regarding the organization’s growth and development.
 High paid PMs not only develop user-friendly products but also lead the sophistication of day-to-day life by using technological tools.
-If you are willing to learn more about Product Management, check out upGrad and Duke Corporate Education’s Product Management Certification Program.
+If you are willing to learn more about Product Management, check out upGrad and Duke Corporate Education’s Post Graduate Certificate in Product Management.

 In this course, you will gain vast knowledge on how to build a product roadmap through user research, prototyping, and product analysis.
 This course offers 200+ fours of learning, certification from Duke CE, 15+ case studies and assignments, one-on-one mentorship from product experts.